 HIPAA was built for a world where data stays within defined boundaries.
 Cloud AI breaks those boundaries by design.
+HHS levied $9.4 million in HIPAA penalties since 2024, with per-violation fines reaching $2.19 million for willful neglect.
+Every patient record processed through a cloud LLM is a transmission you cannot undo.

 When a provider uses a cloud AI service to draft a clinical note, summarize a patient encounter, or write a prior authorization letter, the Protected Health Information in that prompt leaves the practice's network.
 It is transmitted to a cloud data center, processed on shared infrastructure, and returned over the public internet.
 Under HIPAA, this transmission makes the cloud AI provider a business associate.
 A Business Associate Agreement (BAA) is required.
 The provider's data handling practices become your compliance responsibility.